queeb3/Manifesto/README.md

 This is why you will see C# and C++ code snippets but for the most part the snippets are interchangable.

 # USER/PROBLEM
-Pretty self explanatory... its the input you will recieve externally into your solution to a problem you are solving for the user or client.
+Pretty self explanatory... its the input you will receive externally into your solution to a problem you are solving for the user or client.

 ## Data